HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 When working with Conditions in KFP, new nodes are introduced in the Pipeline Graph; they are prefixed with `condition-` or `condition-branches-`.

-1. **`Condition`** - Represents a conditional task group (i.e., per If/Else/ElseIf); in KFP it is represented by a DAG driver that outputs a condition parameter which determines whether the underlying dag or components should execute.
+1. **`Condition`** - Represents a conditional task group (i.e., per If/Else/ElseIf); in KFP it is represented by a DAG Driver that outputs a condition parameter which determines whether the underlying dag or components should execute.

 2. **`ConditionBranch`** - Represents the branches that stem from a conditional statement (i.e., an If/Else wrapper).